zengapay/zengapay-python/README.md

 ```

 ### Methods
-1. **collect**: This operation is used to request a payment from another consumer(Payer).
+1. **collect**: This operation is used to request a payment from customer (Payer).
 The payer will be asked to authorize the payment.
 The transaction is executed once the payer has authorized the payment.
 The transaction will be in status PENDING until it is authorized or declined by the payer or it is timed out by the system.
 Status of the transaction can be validated by using `get_collection(transaction_ref)` or `get_transaction_status(transaction_ref)` using the `transaction reference`.

 You can perform a collection using the payload as below.
 See he [API Documentation](https://developers.zengapay.com/#collections) to get what the parameters mean.